Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model

 \section{Introduction}

-Empirical asset pricing has long relied on statistical modeling to explain stock returns, often within the framework of factor-based models such as those proposed by \cite{fama1993common, fama2015five} and \cite{carhart1997persistence}.
+Empirical asset pricing has long relied on statistical modeling to explain stock returns, often within the framework of factor-based models such as those proposed by \citeauthor{fama1993common} (\citeyear{fama1993common}, \citeyear{fama2015five}) and \textcite{carhart1997persistence}.
 These models aim to enhance explanatory power by identifying systematic risk factors that drive returns.
-However, despite decades of research, the ability of traditional models to predict future stock returns remains constrained, particularly in out-of-sample settings \citep{ang2007stock, campbell2008predicting, cochrane2008dog}.
-Moreover, it remains uncertain whether the results from the existing literature can be successfully reproduced and whether such predictors and econometric modeling methodologies can be generalized across a broader set of assets or diverse economic conditions.
-The proliferation of new factors---often referred to as the ``factor zoo" \citep{cochrane2011presidential}---has further complicated the landscape, raising concerns about robustness, data mining, and the true economic relevance of many proposed predictors.
+However, despite decades of research, the ability of traditional models to predict future stock returns remains constrained, particularly in out-of-sample settings \parencite{ang2007stock, campbell2008predicting, cochrane2008dog}.
+The proliferation of new factors, often referred to as the ``factor zoo'' \parencite{cochrane2011presidential}, has further complicated the landscape, raising concerns about robustness, data mining, and the true economic relevance of many proposed predictors.